-- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 5 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of the Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from councillors; - vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix. liaise, as appropriate, with the Council's Data Protection Officer; - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed;
+- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 5 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of the Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from councillors; - vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix. liaise, as appropriate, with the Council's Data Protection Officer; - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary;

-(see also standing order 23);

-- xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xiv. record every planning application notified to the Council and the Council's date of the response to the local planning authority. - xv. forward planning application consultation requests from the local planning authority to all councillors within two working days of receipt. - xvi. where the deadline for a planning consultation response is before the next Council meeting the Proper Officer shall, in consultation with the Chairman, either request an extension of time from the local planning authority, or prepare a proposed response to be circulated and considered by councillors by a specified date.
-If the Proper Officer considers that there is a consensus from councillors the circulated proposed response shall be provided to the local planning authority. - xvii. if the Proper Officer considers that a consensus has not been reached, or a councillor requests that the application be discussed at a meeting, and an extension of time for a date after the next ordinary meeting of Council cannot be agreed by the local planning authority, the Proper Officer shall consult with the Chairman and Vice-Chairman to facilitate an extraordinary meeting;

-xviii. manage access to information about the Council via the publication scheme.
+- xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed; (see also standing order 23); - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xiv. forward planning application consultation requests from the local planning authority to all councillors within two working days of receipt. - xv. where the deadline for a planning consultation response is before the next Council meeting the Proper Officer shall, in consultation with the Chairman, either request an extension of time from the local planning authority, or prepare a proposed response to be circulated to councillors for comment by a specified date.
+Unless an objection is raised or an alternative response proposed the circulated proposed response shall be provided to the local planning authority; - xvi. if there is an objection to the proposed response or a councillor requests that the application be discussed at a meeting, and an extension of time for a date after the next ordinary meeting of Council cannot be agreed by the local planning authority, the Proper Officer shall consult with the Chairman and Vice-Chairman to facilitate an extraordinary meeting; - xvii. manage access to information about the Council via the publication scheme.